Azure/azure-tokens/docs/service-definition-reference.md

 # General recipe for creating services

-"Token Vault" requires you to create a developer account with the service that you want your users to authenticate with.
-This way the corresponding service, say Dropbox for example, can have a direct relationship with you as a developer and can notify you of issues or unusual activity.
+In order to take advantage of "Token Vault" against an external service (e.g. Dropbox), you first need to create a developer account them.
+The corresponding service will have a direct relationship with you as the app developer and can notify you of issues or unusual activity.
+The can also enforce security and usability limits on a per-application basis.

-In general, the following are the required steps to create a service resource:
+The following are the general set of steps required to create a service resource:

 ## Register your app with the service

-Register an app with the service you want to call on behalf of your users.
+Register an app with the service (eg Dropbox) you want to call on behalf of your users.
 This is typically done through the service's developer site:

 1. Go to the service's **Developer site**.
-For example go to the [Dropbox developer site](https://www.dropbox.com/developers/apps).
+For example visit the [Dropbox developer site](https://www.dropbox.com/developers/apps).
 1. create an account with the service using your contact information.
 1. Create an app registration, and set the redirect URI to `https://[your-vault-name].westcentralus.tokenvault.azure.net/redirect`.
-1. You may have to authorize the domain `[your-vault-name].westcentralus.tokenvault.azure.net` depending on the service.
-1. Get the **App key** and **App secret** for use in upcoming steps.
+1. Record the **App key** and **App secret** to be used in upcoming steps.

 ## Create the service resource